-Conceptual Category Domain Standard Sequence and Duration Statistics and Probability (S) Interpreting Categorical and Quantitative Data S-ID.1 Represent data with plots on the real number line (dot plots, histograms, and box plots).
-1 S-ID.2 Use statistics appropriate to the shape of the data distribution to compare center (median, mean) and spread (interquartile range, standard deviation) of two or more different data sets.
-1 S-ID.3 Interpret differences in shape, center, and spread in the context of the data sets, accounting for possible effects of extreme data points (outliers).
-For example: Justify why median price of homes or income is used instead of the mean.
-1 S-ID.4 Use the mean and standard deviation of a data set to fit it to a normal distribution and to estimate population percentages.
+Pre-requisite: passed HSQE or instructor's approval Mathematical Domain Cluster Standard Interpreting Categorical and Quantitative Data Summarize, represent, and interpret data on a single count or measurement variable.
+S-ID.1 Represent data with plots on the real number line (dot plots, histograms, and box plots).
+S-ID.2 Use statistics appropriate to the shape of data distribution to compare center (median, mean) and spread (interquartile range, standard deviation) of two or more different data sets.
+S-ID.3 Interpret differences in shape, center, and spread in the context of the data sets, accounting for possible effects of extreme data points (outliers) S-ID.4 Use the mean and standard deviation of a data set to fit it to a normal distribution and to estimate population percentages.
 Recognize that there are data sets for which such a procedure is not appropriate.
 Use calculators, spreadsheets, and tables to estimate areas under the normal curve.
-1, 2 S-ID.5 Summarize categorical data for two categories in two-way frequency tables.
+Summarize, represent, and interpret data on two categorical and quantitative variables.
+S-ID.5 Summarize categorical data for two categories in two-way frequency tables.
 Interpret relative frequencies in the context of the data (including joint, marginal, and conditional relative frequencies).
 Recognize possible associations and trends in the data.
-2, 3 S-ID.6 Represent data on two quantitative variables on a scatter plot, and describe how the variables are related. a.
-Fit a function to the data; use functions fitted to data to solve problems in the context of the data.
-Use given functions or choose a function suggested by the context.
-Emphasize linear, quadratic, and exponential models. b.
-Informally assess the fit of a function by plotting and analyzing residuals.
-For example: Describe solutions to problems that require interpolation and extrapolation. c.
-Fit a linear function for a scatter plot that suggests a liner association.
-2, 3 S-ID.7 Interpret the slope (rate of change) and the intercept (constant term) of a linear model in the context of the data.
-2 S-ID.8 Compute (using technology) and interpret the correlation coefficient of a linear fit.
-2 S-ID.9 Distinguish between correlation and causation.
-2, 3 Making Inferences and Justifying Conclusions S-IC.1 Understand statistics as a process for making inferences about population parameters based on a random sample from that population.
-3, 4 S-IC.2 Decide if a specified model is consistent with results 3, 4
+S-ID.6 Represent data on two quantitative variables on a scatter plot, and describe how the variables are related. a) Fit a function to the data; use functions fitted to the data to solve problems in the context of the data Use given functions or choose a function suggested by the context.
+Emphasize linear, quadratic and exponential models. b) Informally assess the fit of a function by plotting and analyzing residuals.
+For example: Describe solutions to problems that require interpolation and extrapolation c) Fit a linear function for a scatter plot that suggests a linear association Interpret linear models.
+S-ID.7 Interpret the slope (rate of change) and the intercept (constant term) of a linear model in the context of the data S-ID.8 Compute and interpret the correlation coefficient of a linear fit.
+S-ID.9 Distinguish between correlation and causation.
+Making Inferences and Justifying Conclusions Understand and evaluate random processes underlying statistical experiments.
+S-IC.1 Understand statistics as a process for making inferences about population parameters based on a random sample from that population S-IC.2 Decide if a specified model is consistent with